jack-williams1/Malawi_PSHA/README.md

 MSSM_sourcecalcs/MSSM_sourcecalcplots_nbasincomparison.m: Compares the slip rate probability distributions of intrarift faults in Lake Malawi when estimated from the offset reflector and when estimated from the systems-based approach.
 Requires: calc_overlap_twonormal (Kowerko 2022)

+MSSM_sourcecalcs/hw_flexure_analysis/HangingWallFlexureCalculations.m: Performs hanging-wall flexural calculations for basins in Malawi as described in Appendix of Williams et al (2021b).
+Requires estimates for the rheological properties of Malawi's crust and border fault offset, as contained in HangingWallFlexureInputs.xlsx.
+Stores outputs as 'hangingwallfelxcalcs.mat'

+MSSM_sourcecalcs/hw_flexure_analysis/HangingWallFlexurePlots.m: Plots hanging-wall flexure strain and crustal profiles as shown in Figure 4 and A3 in Williams et al (2021b).
+Also plots topographic profiles through basin using digital elevation models and Topotoolbox (Schwanghart and Scherler, 2014) as described in code.

 Generate_MATfile.m: With MSSM source geometry and calculations complete, store data in variable MSSM_sources

 !Any changes to MSSM files should be saved to MSSM.xlsx and relevant .csv files so it can be updated for the MSSM shape files!